Elmer Yang ParadigmLast changed 10/21 12:28A CDT

 Topicality vs K-Affs: Despite my coaching and competition affinity for K's, I believe that Framework is a solid argument.
 The question of Debate is a game or not is up for debate but testing, clash, and pedagogy are important aspects of debate that I value.
 A sort of default framing scope I use is if the Neg wins Debate is a game, Fairness usually comes first as an Impact Filter.
 That doesn't mean that I automatically vote Neg, but Fairness does then become an Impact.
 If not, then Fairness is an Internal Link and you need to tell me the Impact i should use.
 I find myself more convinced by Substance questions like Switch Side debate args, but Hard Framework like Fairness can still get my ballot.
 I cannot stress controlling the direction of the Aff's solvency when debating FW, because that allows the Aff to leverage key turns that can switch my ballot very quickly.

-Theory: My sliding scale for theory - 1 (Most ridiculous) - No International Fiat - 10 (Most probable) - Floating PIK's bad.
+Theory: My sliding scale for theory - 1 (Most ridiculous) - Brackets Theory - 10 (Most probable) - Floating PIK's bad.
 I never went for Theory ever in high school and had only one theory debate once (States CP illegitimate vs Jesuit at TFA State).
-This is probably the least favorite debate I would like to judge simply because it can get kinda weird fast and encourage pretty blatant judge intervention.
+I love Politics Theory - Politics DA = intrinsic, Perm the Disad, etc. are all GOAT theory args.
+Though, overall theory debates are probably the least favorite debate I would like to judge simply because it can get kinda weird fast and encourage pretty blatant judge intervention.
 I also think that Permutations are intrinsically a given - they serve as a test of competition.
 If you can't prove why your Alternative isn't significantly separate from the Aff, then you're not going to win a link debate.
 Arguments that links that link to both the Aff and Alt have always confused me because I think that if you're strategy is to generate uniqueness for a link, you have to defend a differential justification that means you should prove why the Alt solves back/links less.

 Condo: Neg strats probably shouldn't contradict especially when running K's and CP's.
 Mostly neg leaning on Conditionality but anything more than 5 Condo will cause me to lean Aff.
 Theory debates are pretty cool but they're probably the type of debate style I'm weakest on.
 If you're going for theory, emphasize the different world of your interpretations and do a lot of impact comparison.
 I lean Neg on 50-state fiat for the Education Topic, but lean Aff on most CP theory args like Consult Bad, Delay Bad, etc.